RuthMusenya/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Owner: no permission at all
 Group: no permission at all
 Other users: all the permissions
-10.  a script that sets the mode of the file hello to this: -rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello
+9.  a script that sets the mode of the file hello to this: -rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello
+10. A script that sets the mode of the file hello the same as olleh’s mode.